Your basket is currently empty!

 And there we have it.
 In a nutshell, the leaves of the chrysanthemum are many lobed and rounded while the dahlia’s leaves are more like a spear with serrated edges.
 The chrysanthemum has a fragrance, while dahlias generally do not.
 And if you cannot see the leaves nor smell the flowers then it can be very difficult to tell the two plants apart.

-If you are interested in growing either of these flowers, you might want to take a look at this article on growing dahlias.
+If you are interested in growing either of these flowers, take a look at this article on growing dahlias.